 Does teeth whitening really eat away precious enamel?

-However, the enamel is not perfectly white and contains shades of gray and yellow as well.
+However, the enamel is not perfectly white and contains shades of grey and yellow as well.
 Though it’s the hardest human tissue, it allows light to travel through it and is translucent.
 This brings the layer under the enamel called dentin, into the picture.
-Darker and more yellow than enamel, dentin play a role in imparting color to your teeth.
+Darker and more yellow than enamel, dentin plays a role in imparting colour to your teeth.
 So, it’s a simple enough relationship – the thicker the enamel of the teeth, the whiter they are.